 Tumoral calcinosis is a rare familial condition characterised by painless, periarticular masses.
 The term should be strictly used to refer to a disease caused by a hereditary metabolic dysfunction of phosphate regulation associated with massive periarticular calcinosis and should not be used to ...

 Kirner deformity is characterised by a curvature of the distal phalynx of the 5th digit in both a palmar and radial direction.
 Epidemiology The deformity typically presents in late childhood to early adolescence, although a mild deformity may be present at birth.
 Both sexes are affected, altho...

 The acetabular angle is a radiographic measurement used when evaluating potential developmental dysplasia of the hip (DDH).
 It is most useful in patients who have started to ossify the epiphysis since ossification diminishes the usefulness of ultrasound.
 The angle is formed by a horizontal lin...

-A Morel-Lavallée lesion is a closed degloving injury associated with severe trauma which then presents as a haemolymphatic mass.
+A Morel-Lavallée lesion is a closed degloving injury associated with trauma which then evolves to form a haemolymphatic mass.
 MRI and ultrasound are useful modalities for evaluation.
 Terminology The lesions classically occur over the greater trochanter of the femur 1.
-Morel-Lavallée lesions...
+Morel-Lavallée lesions, s...